“A good question…for another time…” -Maz Kanata

 Do you offer tours of Lucasfilm and ILM?

 Lucasfilm’s campuses are working production facilities and therefore we do not offer public tours.
-The public is invited to visit and enjoy the 17 acres of beautifully landscaped public property (as well as the iconic Yoda fountain) at the Letterman Digital Arts Center in the Presidio of San Francisco, CA. Our main lobby is open to the public during business hours Monday-Friday.
+The public is invited to visit and enjoy the 17 acres of beautifully landscaped public property (as well as the iconic Yoda fountain) at the Letterman Digital Arts Center in the Presidio of San Francisco, CA. Our main lobby is currently closed to visitors due to COVID-19 restrictions.

 I’m a member of the media and need information about Lucasfilm.

-You can email the Publicity Department at Publicity@Lucasfilm.com and we will get back to you as soon as possible.
-For urgent requests, please call 415-623-1962.
+If you are a reporter working on a story, please email firstname.lastname@example.org and we will get back to you as soon as possible.
+For urgent requests, please also call 415-623-1962.
+Please note: any non-press requests sent to this address will not be answered.

 How do I get a job or internship at Lucasfilm?